Do you have Nipple Pain or Nipple Sensitivity?

-Also let your baby know that you are unhappy if bitten!
-When your baby stops sucking, unlatch baby with your fingers by putting your finger between the corner of baby's mouth and your breast, before he/she gets a chance to bite.
+- Let your baby know that you are unhappy if bitten!
+When your baby stops sucking, unlatch your baby with your fingers by putting your finger between the corner of your baby's mouth and your breast, before he/she gets a chance to bite.

-If you are latching properly, you will have less chance of getting sore, cracked painful nipples.
+If you are latching properly, you are less likely to experience sore, cracked, painful nipples.
 Read more about proper latching.

 Want to share your stories?
 Ask a question or just say hello...